Intermesh/groupoffice-docs/using/connect-a-device/linux.rst

 .. _assistant-for-linux:

-Files - Group-Office Assistant
+Files - GroupOffice Assistant
 ------------------------------

-The Group-Office Assistant is a small program that you can install on your Windows, MacOS or Linux computer.
-It will automatically download files opened from Group-Office and monitor it for changes.
-When the file is saved it automatically uploads it back to Group-Office.
+The GroupOffice Assistant is a small program that you can install on your Windows, MacOS or Linux computer.
+It will automatically download files opened from GroupOffice and monitor it for changes.
+When the file is saved it automatically uploads it back to GroupOffice.

    .. figure:: /_static/linux-assistant/1-groupoffice-assistant.png